 The writer may be required to make the cottage available to the public for a day during the tenancy.
 Any associated costs, within reason, will be met by the RCWT.
 The day will be decided at the start of the residency.

 The Trust will make every effort to promote the resident writer and his or her work during the residency including on the RCWT website.

 A printed acknowledgment and the logo of the RCWT and Creative New Zealand are expected in any published work that results from holding the residency.
 Logo provided.

 Report by writer

-Within one month of completing the residency, the writer will provide a report on progress with their project, including any comments on the residency itself.
+Within two months of completing the residency, the writer will provide a report on progress with their project, including any comments on the residency itself.